Discover APIs

 • Click Upload APIs

-• A new pop-up screen opens that allows customers to upload the swagger file.
-Click Upload.
+• A pop-up opens to upload a swagger file.

 • After the file uploads successfully, the system displays the file's information, including the number of endpoints used, the remaining endpoints for scanning, the file name, and the upload date and time.